HariniVS/LogicPillars/Readme.md

     - Email will be the primary communication method for both interviewers and interviewees.
     - Slot preferences, interview capacity and availability will be managed via MindComputeScheduler or an equivalent scheduling tool.
   * All interview invites will be sent from a generic system-owned email ID (e.g., recruitment-tw-noreply@gmail.com).
-    This email ID will be used to create and manage calendar events, and will have Calendar Hub webhooks configured to listen for acceptance or rejection responses from both interviewees and interviewers.
+    This email ID will be used to create and manage calendar events, and will have Calendar System webhooks configured to listen for acceptance or rejection responses from both interviewees and interviewers.
   * OpenTelemetry (otel) agent will be attached to all deployed services to enable standardized metrics, traces, and logs collection.
     This ensures the system is observable and supports effective monitoring, debugging, and performance analysis across environments.
 * Constraints:
   * Limited control over external LLMs in terms of latency, downtime.
 Need explicit handling of rate limits and cost constraints
-  * Automatic matching limitation during external system failures - If external systems like Calendar Hub, InterviewLogger, or MyMindLeave are unavailable, the platform may not be able to perform automatic match-making or scheduling.
+  * Automatic matching limitation during external system failures - If external systems like Calendar System, InterviewLogger, or Leave Management System are unavailable, the platform may not be able to perform automatic match-making or scheduling.
     In such cases, fallback mechanisms (like manual intervention) will need to be taken by recruiters.
   * Limited explain-ability in AI-driven scheduling - Since match-making and scheduling decisions are influenced by AI agents (e.g., LLMs and vector-based retrieval), the reasoning behind certain decisions may not always be fully explainable in